NicholasJudge/AI-DeFi/README.md

 In this repo you'll find a simple one-pager pdf describing the parts of the IP that I can make public, and a technical three-pager that goes a bit more in-depth, though is still pretty digestible.

-Now that it is ready to be scaled up, I am undecided as to whether I raise a mini (<$1m USD) round, or take it in-house somewhere where much of the data & order and execution infrastructure is already built.
+Now that it is ready to be scaled up, I am undecided as to whether I raise a mini (<$1m USD) round, or take it in-house somewhere where much of the data & order and execution infrastructure has already been built.
 Your feedback is welcome and appreciated!